Skip to Content

 "Some residents say the [bike lane] barriers have shrunk the road to one lane in each direction and they're feeling the impact: rush hour backups, drivers cutting through side streets, and big questions about whether ambulances and firetrucks can get even get through," Fox said, similarly.

 But to fact check, Archer is not being shrunk from four lanes for drivers to two, because motorists will actually get to use three lanes, not counting car parking lanes.
-The avenue is getting a "four-to-three conversion," a strategy endorsed by the AARP because it organizes traffic and helps make streets easier to cross on foot, especially for seniors.
+The avenue is getting a "four-to-three conversion," a strategy endorsed by the AARP because it organizes traffic and helps make streets easier to cross, especially for seniors.

 In addition to the new street design traffic calming, which reduces the chance of car crashes, the third lane will be a turn lane, so motorists won't have to block others while waiting for a gap in traffic in order to hang a Louie.
 Moreover, at the busiest intersections, Archer will still have four lanes.
 Read more about what's being built here.

-As fears of first responders being delayed, Chicago Fire Department spokespeople have stated multiple times that they haven't heard any reports of protected bike lanes causing problems for firetruck drivers.
-I also have video evidence (1:15 in the linked video) of an ambulance going unimpeded on the Clark PBL route.
-This all makes sense, because protected bike lanes aren't any more of a barrier to emergency vehicles than parked cars are.
+As for fears of first responders being delayed, Chicago Fire Department spokespeople have stated multiple times that they haven't heard any reports about protected bike lanes causing problems for firetruck drivers.
+I also have video evidence (1:15 in the linked clip) of an ambulance driver passing unimpeded on the Clark Street PBL route next to Graceland Cemetery during a time of heavy car traffic.
+This all makes sense, because curbside protected lanes aren't any more of a barrier to emergency vehicles than parked cars are.

 So who's behind all these dubious statements about a war on cars and a first responder-pocalypse?
 On the Not In My Backyard side of the street, I was handed a flyer reading, "The City is removing one traffic lane in each direction on Archer to install protected bike lanes," among other debatable statements.
 A QR code on the handbill takes you to the GoFundMe page "Support Transparency and Safety on Archer Avenue" organized by Eva Villalobos.

 Again, Villalobos exhorts citizens to fight "proposals to reduce lanes on Archer Avenue," counterintuitively arguing that the plan to reduce speeding and crashes is bad for "public safety" and "environmental" needs.
-She asks people to chip in to help her fight City Hall.
-(Today, in the interest of goodwill, I donated $5 to buy Villalobos a cup of coffee, making me the first contributor in the three days the fundraising page has been up.)
+She asks people to chip in to help her and allies fight City Hall.
+(On Tuesday, in the interest of goodwill, I donated $5 to buy Villalobos a cup of coffee, making me the first contributor in the three days the fundraising page had been up.)

 A Google search reveals that Villalobos unsuccessfully ran for the Chicago School Board last year.
 Her campaign received direct contributions from the political action committee for the self-described "centrist" lobbying group Urban Center, which promotes charter schools.